silly-billy-64/yesvnc/README.md

 A: Try resetting your codespace, note that this will delete all files and user data stored.
 Follow the steps below to try that:
 1. Press <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd> and type "Rebuild"
 2. Select the "Full Rebuild Container" option by pressing <kbd>Enter</kbd>, using arrow keys if needed to select it.

+### Q: How do I add, and launch more applications?
+A: The first time you setup yesVNC, or update to a version with the installer, you should get a prompt asking you what software you want to install.
+Use the arrow keys and space to selectr and deselect software.
+When you're done, press enter and it will start installing.
+If you want to install more software afterwards, go back to the terminal in the github codespaces page, and type in `yesinstall`, and it will bring back up the menu

+To run applications, minimize all the current windows, then right click

 ## Drawbacks